-- Do not accept cash for rides.
+Don't accept cash for rides

-- Do not wait in taxi lines.
+Don't wait in taxi lines

-For Lyft drivers in the state of Minnesota, from the time you turn on the app, until you accept a ride, Lyft provides primary liability insurance with a $50,000 maximum limit for per person, $100,000 maximum limit for per accident, and $30,000 maximum limit for property damage.
-From the time you accept a ride until you drop off a passenger, Lyft’s primary liability insurance covers up to $1.5 million.
+For Lyft drivers in the state of Minnesota, from the time you turn on the app, until you accept a ride, Lyft provides primary liability coverage with a $50,000 maximum limit for per person, $100,000 maximum limit for per accident, and $30,000 maximum limit for property damage.
+From the time you accept a ride until you drop off a passenger, Lyft’s primary liability coverage covers up to $1.5 million.
 That’s at a combined single limit, including bodily injury, property damage, and uninsured/underinsured motorist coverage.
 Lyft also provides Personal Injury Protection (PIP) from the time you turn on the app until you drop off a passenger.

 Your personal auto insurance policy may not provide coverage while you are giving Lyft rides or logged into the app in driver mode, depending on the terms of the policy.

 Using a vehicle with a lien against it to give rides on the Lyft platform may violate your contract with the lienholder.